 Once a Bill has been accepted by a Committee as meeting the criteria above, it is published in the Provincial Gazette as a ‘Memorandum’.
 A memorandum is always explained in simple language for all Citizens to understand.

 After a Memorandum has been published, the people of Gauteng are given 14 days to review the Bill and submit their comments to the relevant Committee of the Legislature.
 It is only after this period that the Bill is formally introduced to The House for further discussion.

 The Speaker of the Legislature, who is the highest presiding officer of the Legislature, then refers the Bill to the relevant Committee for further discussion.
 At this stage the Committee would then organise a public hearing – where the people of Gauteng are invited to discuss the Bill further.

-After this process, the Committee makes all proposed amendments to the Bill and considers all comments and expert advice, after which a FINAL REPORT goes to the ‘Sitting of the Legislature’.
+After this process, the Committee makes all proposed amendments to the Bill and considers all comments and expert advice, after which a COMMITTEE REPORT goes to the (House) ‘Sitting of the Legislature’.
 This is where all parties get to give their opinions on the Bill.
 (At this stage the Bill can still be changed).